alvinylt/gopher/README.md

 ## Initialisation

+The C programming language is used because of its extensive use in native Linux programs and its efficiency relative to alternatives (*e.g.*, Python, Java).
+A standard Linux installation should be able to execute the program; no additional packages are required.

 The program is intended for Linux machines with GCC installed.
 The standard C library is sufficient for compilation.
 Use the command `make` to compile the program with the [source code](client.c).
 Simply execute the command